QuadIvan/chess_analytics/README.md

 The project demonstrates Python skills for data cleaning, trend smoothing, and interactive visualization, moving beyond basic descriptive statistics into performance analytics.

+## Data Source
+The data was gathered from the International Chess Federation FIDE from this [link](https://ratings.fide.com/download_lists.phtml)

 ## Research Questions
 1. The Peak Performance Curve: At what age do elite players typically reach their maximum ELO rating?
 Does the peak happen earlier in the modern engine era?
 2. Format Synergy: How strong is the correlation between Classical, Rapid, and Blitz ratings?
 Are top players universal or format-specific?